c1ph3rbnuk/my_blog/about.markdown

  {% highlight bash %}
     $ whoami
         I'm c1ph3rbnuk.
 A DFIR enthusisast and Malware analysis lover.
-I move on "Doing what you can with what you have!"
+I do what scares me the most!!

 {% endhighlight %}